Variable Optical Attenuators

 Liquid Crystal Attenuators

-Liquid crystal devices can be used for obtaining electrically adjustable attenuation.
+Liquid crystal modulators can be used for obtaining electrically adjustable attenuation.
 The liquid crystal device actually only modifies the polarization state, which causes variable attenuation in a subsequent polarizer.
 Usually, linear polarization at the input is expected, although polarization-independent designs are possible.
 The power handling capability is modest.

 Variable optical attenuation for fiber devices can be introduced in different ways, for example via variable (mis)alignment of fiber ends in the longitudinal or transverse direction, or via variable bending, causing bend losses.
 For multimode fibers, such approaches could lead to strongly mode-dependent losses, but many fiber-optic attenuators are actually of the single-mode type, where such kind of problems cannot occur.